-806. Phase 1 of the MEP was managed by TCP.
-During 2011, Hatch Goba was appointed by TCP via a task order under an existing "Hatch Mott McDonald Goba" contract to conduct the Front-End Loading ("FEL") 2 and 3 phases of Phase 1, i.e. rail and
+805. Phase 1 of the MEP was managed by TCP.
+During 2011, Hatch Goba was appointed by TCP via a task order under an existing "Hatch Mott McDonald Goba" contract to conduct the Front-End Loading ("FEL") 2 and 3 phases of Phase 1, i.e. rail and port pre-feasibility and feasibility studies supporting the MEP.

-1137 Transcript 20 October 2020, p 155; Exh BB20, BB20-DS-07, para 18

-1138 Hatch Goba (which later became only Hatch in South Africa) was appointed by TFR in 2009 as an extension to the Hatch Mott and Goba Contract ("HMG") to assist in options for exporting manganese to Port Elizabeth for volumes up to 12 mtpa.
-This project was a precursor to Phase 1 and included projects such as the manganese 5.5 mtpa expansion project specifically relating to the Hotazel Yard in the Northern Cape - see Exh BB19, BB19-HB-003, para 10 port pre-feasibility and feasibility studies supporting the MEP.
 Most of the outputs for the studies were concluded towards the end of 2012.

+&lt;sup>1137 Transcript 20 October 2020, p 155; Exh BB20, BB20-DS-07, para 18

+&lt;sup>1138 Hatch Goba (which later became only Hatch in South Africa) was appointed by TFR in 2009 as an extension to the Hatch Mott and Goba Contract ("HMG") to assist in options for exporting manganese to Port Elizabeth for volumes up to 12 mtpa.
+This project was a precursor to Phase 1 and included projects such as the manganese

-- 807. Given the materiality of the estimated cost of the expansion and the requirements to spend further time on scrubbing the overall cost and schedule, a decision was taken by the Transnet capital projects committee ("CAPIC") towards the end of 2012 to support the ring-fencing and acceleration of critical rail operational and safety related work packages where environmental authorisations had been received.
-The project was named "Rail Phase 1" or "MEP 1 (Phase 1)".
-1139 - 808.
-A memorandum dated 11 January 2013 was submitted by Mr Molefe to the meeting of the BADC of 29 January 2013, chaired by Mr Sharma, 1140 recommending an initial R2.38 billion "no regrets" rail infrastructure investment "in support of the overall manganese ore expansion programme from 5.5 to 16 mtpa".
-The BADC approved the "no-regrets" investment in the amount of R2.4 billion.
-1141 - 809.
-In terms of a memorandum submitted to Mr Molefe by Mr Charl Moller, Group Executive, TCP, dated 6 August 2013, Phase 1 comprised the partial doubling of the line section between Kimberley and De Aar, and the extension of the Rosmead passing loop at an estimated cost of R2.38 billion (equating to the "no-regrets" amount approved by the BADC in January 2013).
+- 806. Given the materiality of the estimated cost of the expansion and the requirements to spend further time on scrubbing the overall cost and schedule, a decision was taken by the Transnet capital projects committee ("CAPIC") towards the end of 2012 to support the ring-fencing and acceleration of critical rail operational and safety related work packages where environmental authorisations had been received.
+The project was named "Rail Phase 1" or "MEP 1 (Phase 1)". - 807.
+A memorandum dated 11 January 2013 was submitted by Mr Molefe to the meeting of the BADC of 29 January 2013, chaired by Mr Sharma, recommending an initial R2.38 billion "no regrets" rail infrastructure investment "in support of the overall manganese ore expansion programme from 5.5 to 16 mtpa".
+The BADC approved the "no-regrets" investment in the amount of R2.4 billion. - 808.
+In terms of a memorandum submitted to Mr Molefe by Mr Chari Moller, Group Executive, TCP, dated 6 August 2013, Phase 1 comprised the partial doubling of the line section between Kimberley and De Aar, and the extension of the Rosmead passing loop at an estimated cost of R2.38 billion (equating to the "no-regrets" amount approved by the BADC in January 2013).
 The Engineering Procurement and Construction Management (EPCM) cost was stated to range between 15-18% of project cost and calculated to be R220 million.
-Following an internal risk review, TCP recommended that the EPCM scope of the FEL 4 phase of Phase 1 (in which the project is executed to deliver the defined outcomes) be confined to Hatch.
+Following an internal risk review,